Refine and Represent: Region-to-Object Representation Learning

-\paragraph{Object Detection and Instance Segmentation: MS COCO} We adopt Mask-RCNN \cite{he2017mask} architecture with a ResNet-50 backbone and FPN.
-In the fine tuning stage, images are randomly flipped and resized to $u\cdot 1024$ on the longest side where $u$ is uniformly sampled in $[0.8,1.25]$.
-The images are then padded or cropped to $1024 \times 1024$.
-The aspect ratio is kept the same as original image.
-During the evaluation, the images are resized to $1024$ on the longest side.
-We fine tuned on COCO for the 1$\times$ and 2$\times$ schedule using stochastic gradient descent.
-We swept between learning rates of $0.003,0.1,0.3$ for our model and our DetCon implementation to ensure a fair comparison.
-We use a momentum of $0.9$, a weight decay of $4 \cdot 10^{-5}$, and a global batch size of $32$.
-The learning rate increases linearly in the first $1000$ epochs and drops twice by a factor of $10$ after $\frac{2}{3}$ and $\frac{8}{9}$ of the total training time. \paragraph{Semantic Segmentation: PASCAL VOC and Cityscapes} We adopt FCN \cite{long2015fully} architecture with a ResNet-50 backbone.
+\paragraph{Semantic Segmentation: PASCAL VOC and Cityscapes} We adopt FCN \cite{long2015fully} architecture with a ResNet-50 backbone.
 We made the following architecture changes on the backbone according to MOCO \cite{he2020momentum}.
 The 3×3 convolutions in conv5 blocks have dilation 2 and stride 1.
 This is followed by two extra 3×3 convolutions of 256 channels with BN and ReLU, and then a 1×1 convolution for per-pixel classification.
 We set dilation = 6 in the two extra 3×3 convolutions.All other implementation details are the default of MMSegmentation \cite{mmseg2020}, For PASCAL VOC, we fine tuned on train\_aug2012 and evaluated on val2012 dataset.
 The images are randomly flipped, scaled by a ratio randomly sampled in $[0.5,2.0]$, and then cropped to $513 \times 513$ during the training.